open-quantum-safe/tsc/security/response-process.md

 Apart from publishing the security advisory, should we publicize the fix in any other way?

 ## 6. Feedback

-COMMENT:
-This step is additional to the ones outlined by OSSF guidance.
-I thought it would help us to continuously revise the security process.

 This phase begins after the security advisory is published and ends when a security report is filed in the OQS TSC repository.